ea7kir/q100paserver/README.md

 - find INA266 address using `sudo i2cdetect -y 1`
 - find DS18B20 addresses using `ls /sys/bus/w1/devices/`

-TODO: add more details and photos
+TODO: add wiring details and photos

 ## Installing
 **A keyboard and mouse are not required at any time**